gurdenbatra/g-xyz/src/pages/built-with.md

 ---
 title: Built with
 permalink: /built-with/index.html
-description: Websites built with this starter
+description: How was this website built
 layout: page
 ---

-Eleventy starter based on the workflow suggested by Andy Bell's buildexcellentwebsit.es.
+I wanted to use something lightweight and accessibility first and hence chose [11ty](https://www.11ty.dev/).

-Based on the [companion website](https://buildexcellentwebsit.es/) of Andy Bell's talk 'Be the browser’s mentor, not its micromanager'.
-It takes over a core functionality: Using Tailwind CSS to generate CSS variables based on design tokens.
+The page is inspired by the [companion website](https://buildexcellentwebsit.es/) of Andy Bell's talk 'Be the browser’s mentor, not its micromanager'.
+And uses [this](https://github.com/madrilene/eleventy-excellent) starter template.

-Like buildexcellentwebsit.es, this starter uses modern CSS, fluid type & space, flexible Layouts and Progressive Enhancement, wrapped in a basic template, ideal for personal websites and other small projects.
+Deployed using GitHub Pages.

-The aim is to spread the idea and use of this _excellent_ workflow.
-To work with it efficiently you should be familiar with [cube.fyi](https://cube.fyi/), [utopia.fyi](https://utopia.fyi/) and [every-layout.dev](https://every-layout.dev/).
+This site produces 0.01g of CO2 on every visit which is A+ rated, according to [Website Carbon Calculator](https://www.websitecarbon.com/website/gurden-xyz/).